99dino/run_cf/README.md

 1. Download this repository and put it somewhere in your PC(remember the path of this repository).
 2. Open run.sh script in notepad or in any text editor.

-copy the path where you store the repository in step 1 and put it in the place of "path" in below 2 lines of code
+3. Copy the path where you store the downloaded repository in step 1 and put it in the place of "path" in below 2 lines of code

 ```
 testCase=$(echo "$contestId $1 0" | python "path/codeforceParser.py")